 Risk self-assessment is a risk management tool that is used to detect (identify) risks, analyse and assess them, and to assess controls and define responses to risks.
-The decision on responding to operational risk, information security risk and business continuity risk is made and approved by Director of Operational Risks, Information Security and Business Continuity Department, and in some cases may be made by authorised collegial bodies.
+The decision on responding to operational risk, information security risk and business continuity risk is made and approved by the Head of Department of Operational Risks, Information Security and Business Continuity, and in some cases may be made by authorised collegial bodies.

 The purpose of the Self-Assessment is to identify and assess non-financial risks inherent in Exchange's operations.
-The self-assessment is a team effort made by the Risk Manager and heads/employees of Exchange's business units.
+The Self-Assessment is a team effort made by the Risk Manager and heads/employees of Exchange's business units.